-Makeup hours are accumulated when a Future Professional receives hours outside of their weekly schedule.
-Future Professionals must be under 100% attendance to sign up for makeup hours.
-You may only sign up for makeup hours that do not exceed the number of absent hours you have.
+Makeup hours are accrued when a Future Professional receives hours outside of their weekly scheduled hours.
+Future Professionals must have completed the Core phase and be under 100% attendance average to sign up for makeup hours.
+A Future Professional may only sign up for makeup hours that do not exceed the number of absent hours they have.
+Future Professionals must request to be scheduled for makeup hours from the Future Professional Advisor during school hours a minimum of 48 school hours before the date and time they are requesting.

-We have specific opportunities for Future Professionals to receive makeup hours.
-Future Professional's may perform services on a doll head or hand if there is no scheduled guest.
+The opportunities available for Future Professionals to receive makeup hours are with special events, advanced and/ or certification classes, and additional clinic classroom hours.
+During clinic classroom hours future professionals may perform mock practical services on a mannequin or practical services on guests.
 Guest services always come first.
-Future Professionals may not receive services while they are completing makeup hours.
+Future Professionals may not receive personal services while they are completing makeup hours.